-Introduction to Web Technology Modeling and the Web Interaction Model
+Introduction to Web Technology Models and the Web Interaction Model

 Using models to understand Web technologies

-This course introduces the Web Interaction Model, a robust tool for conceptualizing how the full range of components work together on the Web, from the design elements,
+This module introduces the Web Interaction Model, which is a robust tool for conceptualizing how the full range of components work together on the Web.
+This includes

 By the end of this module, you will be able to:

 - Describe how Web technologies have changed the ways people use and obtain information

 - Describe the components that make up the various Web models

 - Explain the function of the Web Interaction Model